to all graduate and undergraduate faculty - new and returning, full-time and adjunct!

 attendance is one of the items to be reported with mid-term grades.

-The general attendance policy is from the La Salle University Bulletin:
+The general attendance policy is from the La Salle University Catalogue:

 Students are expected to attend classes regularly.
 Absence required